-THE RESISTANCE BANKER is set on the troublesome time of the World War II and in the Nazi-occupied Amsterdam.
-The film follows the real-life accounts of Dutch banker brothers Walraven and Gijs van Hall who decided to fund Dutch Resistance by defrauding the central bank.
+THE RESISTANCE BANKER is set in the troublesome time of World War II and in Nazi-occupied Amsterdam.
+The film follows the real-life accounts of Dutch banker brothers Walraven and Gijs van Hall who decided to fund the Dutch Resistance by defrauding the central bank.
 This heart-wrenching story is now Netherlands’ entry for the foreign-language Oscar nomination.

-Over the years, we have seen many movies on the World Wars of which some are real-life stories, some loosely-based on individuals/events and some just pure fictions.
-Nevertheless, two things are common in most: firstly, the horror Nazis brought to the whole humanity and secondly – the heroics of individuals, standing tall in their resistance to the Nazi fanatics.
+Over the years, we have seen many movies about the World Wars of which some are real-life stories, some are loosely based on individuals/events, and some are just pure fiction.
+Nevertheless, two things are common in most: firstly, the horror Nazis brought to the whole humanity, and secondly – the heroics of individuals, standing tall in their resistance to the Nazi fanatics.

-Now streaming on Netflix, the Joram Lürsen-directed THE RESISTANCE BANKER tells us the bravery and patriotism of few men led by Walraven van Hall (Barry Atsma), a banker who forged documents to take loans from the Dutch Central Bank right under the nose of Nazis and financed the Dutch Resistance.
+Now streaming on Netflix, the Joram Lürsen-directed “The Resistance Banker” tells us the bravery and patriotism of a few men led by Walraven van Hall (Barry Atsma), a banker who forged documents to take loans from the Dutch Central Bank right under the nose of Nazis and financed the Dutch Resistance.

 The film shows how the Dutch brothers Walraven and Gijs van Hall (Jacob Derwig) tricked millions of rupees out of the bank and how they invited risks to their lives, as many sacrificed for the larger cause of freedom.

-From the portrayal of actual history, I kind of found from this movie is that it was easy for the rich and powerful to live under the Nazis.
-Here, the film fails to highlight the troublesome lives of Dutch when the government was in-exile in London.
+From the portrayal of actual history, I kind of found from this movie that it was easy for the rich and powerful to live under the Nazis.
+Here, the film fails to highlight the troublesome lives of the Dutch when the government was in exile in London.

-I watched it on Netflix with English subtitle, so cannot say how much different it is from the original dialect.
-Sometimes, in translation we tend to miss the intent or the overall depiction of any particular situation or the overall feel of the plot.
+I watched it on Netflix with English subtitles, so cannot say how much different it is from the original dialect.
+Sometimes, in translation, we tend to miss the intent or the overall depiction of any particular situation or the overall feel of the plot.

-The film has already garnered huge local box office success and have been nominated for a record of 12 Golden Calf nominations, the national film awards of the Netherlands Film Festival.
+The film has already garnered huge local box office success and has been nominated for a record of 12 Golden Calf nominations, the national film awards of the Netherlands Film Festival.

 The Resistance Banker (2018) – Movie Details